suakaw/suakaw/_news/announcement_1.md

 inline: true
 ---

-Our paper on human action recognition using STFT kernel based 3DCNNs got accepted in TPAMI.
+One paper titled "Depthwise spatio-temporal STFT convolutional neural networks for human action recognition" is published in IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).